weblyzard/inscriptis/README.md

 # inscriptis

-A python based HTML to text converter based on SpiffWikiMarkup by Samuel Abel.
+A python based HTML to text converter with minimal support for CSS.

 ### Requirements
 * Python 3.x